Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 • Social media

-• Direct mail
+• Direct Mail

 • Text

-It may seem like a lot to manage, but with some creative brainstorming you can easily create a marketing plan for your nonprofit that includes all of the important channels, and content ideas for each one!
+It may seem like a lot to manage, but with some creative brainstorming, you can easily create a marketing plan for your nonprofit that includes all of the important channels and content ideas for each one!

-3. Ensure digital content is optimized for mobile
+3. Optimize digital content for mobile devices.

 Did you know that over 90% of Internet users go online using their mobile devices?
-In fact, there are many people who only go online with mobile devices.
+In fact, many people only go online with mobile devices.
 Mobile optimization is no longer a nice option.
 It is the expected norm—and we’re not just talking about your website, either.
 All your emails, forms, and petitions have to look beautiful and work well on mobile devices too.

 • Make sure images load correctly.
 There is a lot that can go wrong when loading an image on mobile.
 Some “responsive” designs look good on tablets, but not phones, so images can be distorted or so large they run off the page.
 Images are also known for having large file sizes that can make them load slowly, or not at all.
 Test all of your digital content on multiple devices to ensure that everything looks the way you want it to.

 • Ensure fonts are the right size.
 That huge heading font may look awesome on your actual webpage, but it will take up an entire page on mobile if it isn’t adjusted.
 Make sure you are building your digital content with font sizes that are appropriate for each type of device.
-(This is done by adjusting the break points – let us know if you want help with this!)

 • Prioritize fast load time.
 Let’s face it, no one wants to wait around for a page to load, no matter how much we believe in the cause.
 Help your supporters out by making sure your digital content loads fast enough to satisfy the shortest attention span.

-People love stories.
-We relate to them.
-We want to read more of them and share them with our friends and family.
-The best thing you can do to promote your campaigns is by sharing stories!
 Let your supporters share in personal victories by showing them the impact your organization has had this year.
-Let them see why hearts are breaking and how they can help.
+Let them see how they can help.
 It is this type of personal connection that will elevate your campaign beyond being just another marketing effort.

-5. Track your conversions
+5. Track your conversions.

 Wrapping Up